 - They are aquatic and found in freshwater as well as in marine environments.

 - These are microscopic organisms and float passively in water currents (plankton).
 Mostly these are photosynthetic.

 - In Diatoms shell is formed by the cell wall, embedded with silica.
-Diatom’s cell wall cannot be destructed and they get accumulated over years.
-So ‘diatomaceous earth’ is termed as after billions of years a large amout of cell walls will be deposited.
+Diatom’s cell walls cannot be destructed and they get accumulated over years.
+So ‘diatomaceous earth’ is termed as after billions of years a large amount of cell walls will be deposited.